 Bramwell is a tiny town located in the state of West Virginia.
 With a population of 265 people and just one neighborhood, Bramwell is the 236th largest community in West Virginia.
-Bramwell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Bramwell was built prior to World War II, making it one of the older and more historic towns in the country.

 Bramwell is a decidedly white-collar town, with fully 97.73% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bramwell is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Bramwell who work in teaching (29.55%), management occupations (25.00%), and office and administrative support (13.64%).